deNBI/simpleVMWorkshop/part1.md

    ![](figures/bioconda.png)

    The filter in the name column can be used to search for the packages.
+   You will learn in the next sections how to apply these tools.

 4. Select a URL path for Theia.
 You will access Theia via this URL.
    ![](figures/researchenvironment_url.png)